ajc356/dsp/lessons/statistics/3-1-actual_biased.md

 resp = nsfg.ReadFemResp()
 ```

- Compute the distribution of children per family as it exists in the sample data.
+ Compute the distribution of children per family as it exists in the sample data using Pmf.

     children = resp.numkdhh
     actual_child_pmf = thinkstats2.Pmf(children, label='actual numkdhh')